Pauls Valley, Oklahoma: Economy

 Agricultural is the primary economic activity in the Pauls Valley area.
 Corn, wheat, hay, and cotton have been grown successfully in the region, and cattle production is a major activity.
 Petroleum industry services is the second largest activity in the region.
 The nearby Golden Trend oil and gas field is still one of the major producing fields in Oklahoma.
 In more recent years, the town has attracted some light manufacturing plants such as plastics products.

-Established in 1921, the Pauls Valley Chamber of Commerce is today a 200-member business association with the mission of advancing the commercial, industrial, educational, civic, general business and cultural climate of Pauls Valley.
+Established in 1921, the Pauls Valley Chamber of Commerce is today a 180-member business association with the mission of advancing the commercial, industrial, educational, civic, general business and cultural climate of Pauls Valley.
 It is a partner with businesses active on the I-35 corridor of central Oklahoma.
 Pauls Valley is located on Exits 70 and 72.

 Major employers include Walmart Distribution Center, Walmart Supercenter, Pauls Valley Public Schools, Amor Flexibles North America, Seth Wadley Auto Group, Covercraft, Garvin County Community Living Center, and the City of Pauls Valley.
-Pauls Valley is also the home of the world famous Field's Pies, which are sold in grocery stores across Oklahoma and surrounding states.
+Pauls Valley is also the home of Field's Pies, which are sold in grocery stores across Oklahoma and surrounding states.